pektin/jam/docs/jam/traits.rst

 with or without implementation, and instance variables.

 A class may enforce fulfilment of a trait by inheriting it.
-By inheriting a trait, the class mixes in the set of functions and instance variables, while ensuring unimplemented functions are implemented.
+By inheriting a trait, the class mixes in the set of methods and instance variables, while ensuring unimplemented methods are implemented.
 Traits may also inherit from each other in the same way as classes.

 Syntax